 Parallel to the GJXDM effort was the creation of the U.S. Department of Homeland Security (DHS) and the mention of metadata in the President’s strategy for the homeland security community to begin working towards standardization.

 These efforts by the justice and homeland security communities to produce a set of common, well-defined data elements for data exchange development and harmonization led to the standup of NIEM.

 Built on GJXDM's success and lessons learned from its user base, NIEM was formally launched in April 2005 by the Chief Information Officers of DHS and the U.S. Department of Justice.
 NIEM united key stakeholders from federal, state, local, and tribal governments as well as the private sector to develop and deploy a national model for information sharing and the organizational structure to govern it.

 In October 2010, the U.S. Department of Health and Human Services joined as the third steward of NIEM.
 In 2013, the U.S. Department of Defense mandated enterprise-wide use of NIEM.
 Since then, departments including the U.S. Department of Transportation and the U.S. Department of Agriculture have adopted NIEM as well.
-Since 2005, NIEM has issued seven releases, including the most recent release, NIEM 4.2.
+Since 2005, NIEM has issued eight releases, including the most recent release, NIEM 5.0.

 The NIEM Program is maturing and our user community continues to grow.
 Today all 50 states and many federal agencies are using (at varying levels of maturity) or considering using NIEM.
 The benefits of NIEM have also extended to Europe, the Americas, Australia, and Asia.